unraid/docs/docs/unraid-os/system-administration/secure-your-server/security-fundamentals.md

 ### Set a strong root password

-Unraid does not set a password for the root user by default.
-Set a strong password immediately after installation to prevent unauthorized access to the WebGUI and your data.
+When you first access the WebGUI after install, you are required to set a password for the root user.
+However, Unraid does not enforce password complexity requirements - it's up to you as the user to set the degree of password security for your server.

 - Go to the **Users** tab, select the root user, and set a password.
 - Consider using the **Dynamix Password Validator** plugin from [Community Apps](../../using-unraid-to/run-docker-containers/community-applications.md) for real-time strength feedback.